mfaramarzi/MAX.F_Portfolio/README.md

 ## [Data-Structure - Fall 2021](https://github.com/mfaramarzi/CSC212_Data-Structure)

 As the project in this course, I have been working on implementation of K-D Tree data structure, to read data from an input text file and do operations such as insert and search.
-**Methods :** stacks, queues, multi-dimensional arrays, trees, graphs, etc.
+**Methods :** computational cost calculations, stacks, queues, Linked List, trees, graphs.
 * [C++ Review : Image_Binarization Project](https://github.com/mfaramarzi/CSC212_Data-Structure/tree/main/HW1_Image_Binarization)
 * [ Classes And Dynamic Arrays In C++ : In the Context Of A Maze Generation Application](https://github.com/mfaramarzi/CSC212_Data-Structure/tree/main/HW2_Maze)